michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.5.6 - 04/30/2021 =
+- Fixed a bug that the `%description_text%` tag was not formatted properly for category and some other unit types.
+- Fixed a bug that second or subsequent category units in the same page did not appear, started since v4.3.4.
+- Updated Japanese translation items.
+- Updated Spanish translation items.

 = 4.5.5 - 02/20/2021 =
 - Fixed a bug that active auto-insert items were not updated properly when deleting a unit.